opencog/learn/run/1-gen-dict/README.md

 [../0-config/1-corpus-conf.sh](../0-config/1-corpus-conf.sh) to
 configure.

-Then run `gen-corpus.sh`.
+Then run `gen-dict.sh` to create a dictionary, and run `gen-corpus.sh` to create a corpus.
 That's it.
 Now move to step [../2-word-pairs](../2-word-pairs) next.

 File overview
 -------------
+* `gen-dict.sh` -- This generates a random dictionary encoding an artificial grammar.
+The structure of the dictionary is configured in `../0-config/1-dict-conf.scm`.

 * `gen-corpus.sh` -- This generates a random corpus from the fake grammar.
-Edit and configure as desired.
-This automatically invokes `gen-dict.scm` to create the dictionary.
-The location of the dictionary, and the corpus, is configured in `dict-conf.scm`.
+The location of the dictionary, and the corpus, is configured in `../0-config/1-corpus-conf.scm`.

 Notes
 -----